Author Information | The Safe-Tattooing.com-

 I really love learning.
 Getting into tattooing and not really having ll the information easily accessible was difficult to deal with though.
 To find out more, I sat and watched industry hotshots work, went to seminars and asked questions like a raving lunatic.
 Through all of this, I learned very little.
 Most of the people I had met were focused on the artistic side of tattooing and very few people understood the technical side of things.

-Looking back, I am truly thankful for all those people, clients and other tattooers alike, who had taken time to help me progress, even if it was a miserable experience at times.
+Looking back, I am truly thankful for all those people, clients and other tattoo artists who had taken time to help me progress, even if it was a miserable experience at times.

 What can I say about me?